Let’s just cut to the chase: Never put DIY and content marketing in the same sentence.

 Eight B2B Messaging Fails - and How to Avoid Them

-B2B messaging should clearly explain the unique selling propositions (USPs) and myriad advantages of your solution to everyone participating in purchasing process.
+B2B messaging should clearly explain the unique value and selling propositions (UVPs/USPs) and myriad advantages of your solution to everyone participating in purchasing process.
 Sometimes, that just isn’t achieved.

 Fail 1 - The “too-broad” B2B messaging